IanHo2019/DID_Handbook/README.md

 ```
 The `absorb` option is used to specify the fixed effects.

-This format of DID involves only two time periods and two groups; that's why I call it canonical, classic, and textbook format. *Canonical* means "standard": this is the original and simplest one showing the key rationale behind the DID; *classical* means "traditional": it has been established for a long time, and sadly it becomes gradually outdated in modern applications; *textbook* means... it has been introduced in many textbooks, such as Jeffrey Wooldrige's *[Econometric Analysis of Cross Section and Panel Data](https://mitpress.mit.edu/9780262232586/econometric-analysis-of-cross-section-and-panel-data/)* (2010) and Bruce Hansen's *[Econometrics](https://press.princeton.edu/books/hardcover/9780691235899/econometrics)* (2022).
+This format of DID involves only two time periods and two groups; that's why I call it canonical, classical, and textbook format. *Canonical* means "standard": this is the original and simplest one showing the key rationale behind the DID; *classical* means "traditional": it has been established for a long time, and sadly it becomes gradually outdated in modern applications; *textbook* means... it has been introduced in many textbooks, such as Jeffrey Wooldrige's *[Econometric Analysis of Cross Section and Panel Data](https://mitpress.mit.edu/9780262232586/econometric-analysis-of-cross-section-and-panel-data/)* (2010) and Bruce Hansen's *[Econometrics](https://press.princeton.edu/books/hardcover/9780691235899/econometrics)* (2022).
+The TWFE DID can be generalized to multi-period multi-unit cases, only if those treated units get treated in the same period.
+This kind of treatment is sometimes called **block treatment**.

-Before 2017, many researchers naively believe that the TWFE DID can be easily generalized to include more time periods and more groups.
+Before 2017, many researchers naively believed that the TWFE DID could also be easily generalized to cases where units get treated at different periods (i.e., **staggered treatment**).
 Unfortunately, it is not easy!
-It is definitely not easy, as shown in the following.
+It is definitely not easy, as described in the following.

 ## Bacon Decomposition for Static DID